What Is the Fawn Response? Somatic Experiencing in Carlsbad, CA for Understanding People-Pleasing as a Trauma Pattern

 Traditional talk therapy can help us understand why we fawn, but it often falls short in releasing the pattern because the imprint lives in the body.
 This is where Somatic Experiencing (SE), developed by Dr. Peter Levine, offers a powerful pathway.

 Somatic Experiencing recognizes that trauma is not just in the event itself but in the nervous system’s unfinished response to that event.
-When a threat occurs and the body cannot complete its natural defensive actions (running, fighting, or trembling to discharge energy), that survival energy gets stuck.
+When a threat occurs, and the body cannot complete its natural defensive actions (running, fighting, or trembling to discharge energy), that survival energy gets stuck.
 In fawn responses, the body learns to suppress its own impulses in favor of hyper-attunement to others.

 SE practitioners gently guide clients to notice bodily sensations—tightness in the throat, butterflies in the stomach, the urge to shrink or fix—without overwhelm.
 Through titration (working in small, manageable doses) and pendulation (moving between activation and safety), the nervous system can renegotiate the old pattern.
 Clients often report feeling a new sense of “No” rising naturally in their body, or discovering they can stay present without abandoning themselves.